RayHightower/troop534/source/_posts/2014-09-13-scouts-pilot-openrov-underwater-robot.markdown

 * The OpenROV thrusters can handle themselves very well, even in choppy water.
 * You never know how the lake might behave.
 Dress warm and wear waterproof boots.
 * If the lake is choppy on the surface, the water is probably kicking up silt down below.
-Visibility might be limited.
+Underwater visibility might be limited.

 ###Next Time
 The scouts are planning another tour, perhaps in a calmer body of